Lipschitz Continuous Algorithms for Covering Problems: Introduction

 \paragraph{Greedy-based algorithm for Set Cover}

 A well-known greedy algorithm for the minimum set cover problem is as follows: Start with an empty solution.
-At each step, let $R \subseteq U$ be the set of vertices already covered, select the set $S \in \mathcal{F}$ that minimizes $w_S/|R \cap S|$, and add it to the solution.
+At each step, let $R \subseteq U$ be the set of vertices still not covered, select the set $S \in \mathcal{F}$ that minimizes $w_S/|R \cap S|$, and add it to the solution.
 This algorithm is an $H_s$-approximation algorithm, where $H_s := \sum_{i=1}^s (1/i)$.

 We modify this algorithm to obtain a Lipschitz continuous algorithm.
 First, we rewrite the operations of the original algorithm as follows: Define a multifamily $\mathcal{F}^\downarrow$ as $\bigcup_{S \in \mathcal{F}} (2^S \setminus \{\emptyset\})$, and define the weight $w^\downarrow_A$ for each element $A \in \mathcal{F}^\downarrow$ as the weight $w_S$ of the corresponding $S \in \mathcal{F}$.
 By this rephrasing, each step of the greedy algorithm can be seen as the operation of selecting the set $A\subseteq \mathcal{F}^{\downarrow}$ of the minimum relative weight $w^{\downarrow}_A/|A|$ that has no intersection with already covered elements.
 Then, we introduce a positive integer constant $M$ and round $w^\downarrow_A$ to an integer power of $s^{1/M}$.